8x Maastricht squares with terraces

 Bistro De Comedie

-Bistro de Comedie is a cosy spot on Onze-Lieve-Vrouweplein, where you can enjoy French, seasonal dishes in an atmospheric setting.
-More info about Bistro De Comedie
+Cosy spot at Onze-Lieve-Vrouweplein, where you can enjoy French, seasonal dishes in an atmospheric setting.
+More info on Bistro De Comedie

 -